rehanvipin/work/content/docs/angular/components.md

 You can add styles for a component (other than the global styles), in two ways:
 * Create an array of strings, where each one can have CSS style rules and assign that to the `styles` property of the decorator object of the component
 * Add the rules in a file and create an array of strings (with file names) and assing it to `styleUrls`.
+* Within the styles, if you want to refer to the element which the component is tied to (i.e., the one in the component's selector) use `:host`, e.g., `:host { font-style: monospace; }`

 ## CSS Encapsulation
 When you add CSS styles to your component, it only matches the elements directly in the component.
 It does not apply to a parent or child component.
 This is how that works: